RiemannAI/theta/docs/theta.rst

 The ``theta.rtbm`` module contains the definition of ``class RTBM``.
-This object provides the simplest interface to the parameters of the RTMB and to the probability and expectation values.
+This object provides the simplest interface to the parameters of the RTBM and to the probability and expectation values.

+Schematically, the RTBM is given by the network configuration

 .. figure:: rtbm.png
    :scale: 30 %